California Tuberculosis Risk Assessment

 It’s important to note that certain populations are mandated for testing by statute, regulation, or policy.
 Examples of these populations include: healthcare workers, residents or employees of correctional institutions, substance abuse treatment facilities, homeless shelters, and others.
 The tool does not modify legal requirements or other testing mandates.

-California Tuberculosis Risk Assessment and User Guide UPDATED 9.2018
+California Tuberculosis Risk Assessment UPDATED August 2024

 CDPH has also developed related risk assessment tools for the pediatric population, school staff and volunteers, and College and University students.
 These versions are also available on the CDPH website.

-Date of Updates: September 2018
+Date of Updates: August 2024

 Date of Original Release: December 2015